dsaffo/genoml/README.md

 # TODO List
 ### CURRENTLY WORKING ON:
-- Fix PLINK issue (PLINK has a redistributable license - just add to GenoML package and export PATH?)
+- Add VIF calculation to munging script

 ### CRUCIAL:
-- Add VIF calculation
 - Address all FutureWarnings brought up in the training.py script (genoml.discrete.supervised.training)
     - These will likely cause issues for users in the future
 - Refactor continuous train + tune